National Register of Historic Places listings in southern Westchester County, New York

 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in online maps.

-Of the 239 properties and districts listed on the National Register in the county, 92, including six National Historic Landmarks (NHLs), are on this list.
+Of the 245 properties and districts listed on the National Register in the county, 92, including seven National Historic Landmarks (NHLs), are on this list.
 Two, the Bronx River Parkway and Old Croton Aqueduct, the latter an NHL, are linear listings included on both this list and the northern Westchester list.